 Hospital characteristics.
-Using the AHA data, we created four hospital level variables: hospital ownership (for-profit and not-for-profit), bed size (<100 small, 101-250 medium, and >251 large), technology status (low technology and high technology, where a hightechnology hospital was defined as one that had the capability to perform organ transplantation or openheart surgery), and teaching status (nonteaching, minor and major) determined from full-time equivalent medical to-bed ratio).
+Using the AHA data, we created four hospital level variables: hospital ownership (for-profit and not-for-profit), bed size (<100 small, 101-250 medium, and >251 large), technology status (low technology and high technology, where a high-technology hospital was defined as one that had the capability to perform organ transplantation or openheart surgery), and teaching status (nonteaching, minor and major) determined from full-time equivalent medical and dental residents per total facility beds.
+We identified hospitals without any postgraduate medical residents as nonteaching and distinguished them from minor teaching hospitals (1:4 or smaller trainee-to-bed ratio) and major teaching hospitals (higher than 1:4 trainee-to-bed ratio).